davidchampredon/stiagent/README.md

 The other directories are not actively used and should be cleaned-up once a stable version of this code runs with R wrapping.

+**Simulation Analysis**

+*1) Goal*

+We want to compare various epidemiological outcomes under different intervention scenarios using an hypothetical syphilis vaccine.

+*2) Preparatory work*

+Run simulations with the baseline scenario on the 3 populations and check
+ * i) prevalence reached equilibrium at t=30y (when new interventions start)
+ * ii) population features and time series sensible

+For now, these tests are done with ```test.R```

+*3) Comparisons*

+Run the simulations with 3 main interventions, using 20 years waning immunity as central assumption (do 5y and no waning in supplements, discuss the differences)

+For now, this is done with ```main_comp.R```